In this buying guide, we will take a look at the very best MMO gaming mice. All of them thoroughly tested and reviewed by dedicated MMO gamers.

 Q: I just recently started playing Wow, and I’m considering getting a specific mouse for it, but they seem a little overwhelming.
 Which would you recommend?

 A: If you just started playing your first MMO, I would probably recommend you wait a bit getting an MMO mouse.
 First of all, you probably don’t have the number of abilities/spells that makes it great if you just started.
-Secondly, you should be focusing on enjoying the new and interesting world and not focus on macro management.
+Secondly, you should be focusing on enjoying the new and exciting world and not focus on macro-management.
 But you could argue that getting the mouse and getting used to it from the start will help you a lot down the line.
-If you really want one, I would recommend the Reddragon Perdition.
-It is an extraordinary budget mouse and can even compete with the more high-end mice, but is really cheap.
+If you want one, I would recommend the Reddragon Perdition.
+It is an extraordinary budget mouse and can even compete with the more high-end mice, but it is really cheap.
 Therefore a safe way to try out your first MMO mouse.

 Q: Is having an MMO mouse necessary to compete in an end-game massive multiplayer online environment?

 A: No, absolutely not.
 Some of the best players I have ever played with never used an MMO mouse.
-It is more niche than necessity, but it has the potential to improve a player’s skill and skill roof in particular significantly.
+It is more niche than a necessity, but it has the potential to improve a player’s skill and skill roof in particular significantly.
 You can be among the best players in an MMO without an MMO mouse, but for some people, it does improve their gameplay and capabilities.

 Q: Is there any difference between the thumb button keyset on the difference MMO mice?

 A: Just as it is with a keyboard, there are the membrane and mechanical versions.
-But unlike with keyboards, the mechanical option is not simply better.
+But unlike with keyboards, the mechanical option is not merely better.
 The Razer Naga is a prime example of mechanical thumb keysets, while the Reddragon Perdition is an excellent membrane option.
 Both do incredibly well concerning performance, but which type of keyset comes down to personal preference.
 However, the difference between the two is a lot smaller than with keyboards.